master-q/masterq-docs/presentations/20170205_verifast_stm32/20170205_verifast_stm32.md

 ![background](img/27050425-gnu-wallpapers.png)

-* Connect the board to your Mac using USB cable
+* Connect the board to your PC using USB cable
 * Kick "st-util":

 ```